sjtu-jq/Image-registration/README.md

 If you use this project for your research, consider to cite:

 >JIANG Qian, LIU Yadong, YAN Yingjie, DENG Jun, FANG Jian, LI Zhe, and JIANG Xiuchen.
-"A contour angle orientation for power equipment infrared and visible image registration", *IEEE Transactions on Power Delivery*, to be published, Doi:10.1109/TPWRD.2020.3011962, 2020.
+"A contour angle orientation for power equipment infrared and visible image registration", *IEEE Transactions on Power Delivery*, 2020, 36(04):2559-2569.

 Download paper at website:
 >https://ieeexplore.ieee.org/document/9149795